 The safe flight operation of UA necessitates advanced techniques to detect and track nearby aircraft, terrain, and obstacles to navigation.
 UA must avoid these objects in the same manner as manned aircraft.
 The remote pilot will need to be aware of the environment within which the aircraft is operating, be able to identify the potential threats to the continued safe operation of the aircraft, and take the appropriate action.
 The DAA radar is part of an unmanned aircraft collision avoidance system whose primary function is to provide the capability to detect, track and report non-cooperative air traffic information to the remote pilot in order to maintain adequate separation from intruders.
 The system utilizes a “Pilot-in-the-Loop” approach in which the ground-based UA pilot will have final authority regarding UAS manoeuvers to avoid other aircraft (manned or unmanned).
 The technical parameters are provided in Table 1.

 TABLE 1

-Technical parameters of Detect and Avoid radar
+Representative Technical parameters of Detect and Avoid radar